Premium Latest Morningstar Research

 Stock

-Masco Corp
+Entergy Corp

 Stock